yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Can users clearly understand what makes your brand different from competitors?
+Can a potential customer clearly understand what makes your brand different from competitors?

 Why It Matters:

-Differentiation improves memorability and recommendation potential.
+Brands that cannot be differentiated are difficult for AI systems to recommend uniquely.

 ---